sighsmile/sighsmile.github.io/goals/index.md

 - All books by Martin Gardner.

 ### Languages
-- Take TOEFL and IELTS tests.
+- Take TOEFL, GRE, and JLPT N1 tests.
 - Learn **French** through Reflets or with [AFChine](http://www.afchine.org/).
 - Program using **Python**, and make a game or other types of small projects.
 - Learn German/Swedish.

 ### Courses & Projects
-- Finish math courses on Coursera, edX and Udacity.
+- NLP and ML courses.
+- Write an interactive fiction with Inform.
+- Solve all problems on [Project Euler](https://projecteuler.net).

 ### Life
 - Learn swimming -- any style is fine.
 - Get admission into a math PhD program.
 - Travel in Japan.
-- Buy a digital piano and start playing again.